-Cheap Flights from London Gatwick to Toronto
+Cheap Flights from London Gatwick to Toronto in 2019

 Flight information London Gatwick to Toronto

 Flights per week

 Average flight time, total distance 5770 kilometers